A Step-by-Step Guide To Easily Start Your Podcast

 A podcast is a digital audio file that can be downloaded and listened to.
 Podcasts are an excellent way to promote a brand, advertise a service, or simply find an audience for your interests.

-A successful podcast can also make you a ton of money.
+If you start your podcast you can also make a ton of money.
 With new apps and technology, starting a show is easy.

 Here’s a guide on how to properly start your own broadcasting business.

 In the beginning, there are questions you must ask yourself.